Using Natural Language and Program Abstractions to Instill Human Inductive Biases in Machines: Dataset and task paradigm

 \textbf{Task.} These distributions of boards can be used to construct new reinforcement learning tasks.
 We use the same task, performance measures, and agent architecture as in \citet{kumar2020meta}.
 In this task, the agent starts with an almost fully masked out board (all greyed tiles except for one revealed red), and has to select tiles to reveal.
 The revealed tiles are red or white depending on the tile colors of a preselected underlying board.
 One board with a fixed configuration of red tiles defines a single task.
 The agent's goal is to reveal all the red tiles, while revealing as few white tiles as possible.
 The episode ends when the agent reveals all the red tiles.
 There is a reward for each red tile revealed, and a penalty for each white tile revealed.
 Agents are trained on a set of boards and tested on held out test boards.
 Doing well on this task requires the agent to learn and represent the distribution over boards in its training distribution.
 The primary manipulation is whether a board is generated from human priors or from the control distribution (that is closely matched in terms of statistics, but generated from machine priors).
 Learners that do better on boards that were directly sampled from people's prior distribution on 2D grid stimuli can be said to have a human-like inductive bias, and vice versa for machine-generated boards (see Fig.~\ref{fig:sampling_figure}).

 \textbf{Evaluation metric.} The specific metric we use to track performance is as follows.
 An agent that does well on the task will reveal all the red tiles while revealing as few white tiles as possible.
 We therefore measure performance by counting the number of white tiles revealed in the episode.
 Since different boards will have different number of red tiles and thus have varying levels of difficulty, we measure the performance relative to a ``nearest neighbor'' heuristic.
 This heuristic randomly selects covered tiles adjacent to currently uncovered red tiles.
 We run this heuristic 1000 times on each board and the human/agent's number of white tiles revealed is z-scored according to this distribution.
 A z-score of below 0 means that the human/agent did better than the mean performance of the nearest neighbor heuristic.
 The specific value of the z-score reflects how many standard deviations the human/agent did better than the mean performance of the nearest neighbor heuristic.
-To compare task performance across different task distributions and models, we use a non-parametric bootstrap independent samples statistical test to determine significance.
+We determine significant differences in performance across different task distributions and models using a non-parametric bootstrap independent samples statistical test.

 \textbf{Baseline experiments.} The agent architecture is an LSTM meta-learner trained with reinforcement learning.
 This architecture is inspired by \citet{wang2018prefrontal}.
-Our LSTM meta-learner takes the full board $x_{t}$ as input, passes it through convolutional and fully connected layers and feeds that, along with the previous action $a_{t-1}$ and reward $r_{t-1}$, to 120 LSTM units.
+Our LSTM meta-learner takes the full board $x_{t}$ as input, passes it through convolutional and fully connected layers and feeds that, along with the previous action $a_{t-1}$ and reward $r_{t-1}$, to 120 LSTM cells.
 The agent had 16 possible actions corresponding to choosing a tile (on the $4 \times 4$ board) to reveal.
 The reward function was: +1 for revealing red tiles, -1 for white tiles, +5 for the last red tile, and -2 for choosing an already revealed tile.
-The agent was trained using Proximal Policy Optimization [PPO; \citealt{schulman2017proximal}] using the Stable Baselines package \citep{raffin2019stable} for one million episodes.
+The agent was trained using Proximal Policy Optimization \cite[PPO;][]{schulman2017proximal} using the Stable Baselines package \citep{raffin2019stable} for one million episodes.